Workers (Rights and Definition) Bill

 Groups Affected

-• Recruitment agencies and contractors: These groups will be directly affected by the extended liability for unpaid wages.
+- Recruitment agencies and contractors: Will be affected by the introduction of joint liability for unpaid wages owed by the immediate employer.

 Powered by nyModel